mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 #### 2 - 21:34

-So that is the first paragraph [of “The Thirty-Seven Conditions Contributing to Bodhisattva Practice”], where Dogen Zenji explains the meaning or significance of this practice of mindfulness.
+So that is the first paragraph [of “The Thirty-Seven Conditions Contributing to Bodhisattva Practice”], where Dōgen Zenji explains the meaning or significance of this practice of mindfulness.
 What does it mean to observe the body as impure?
 It is completely different from the usual, traditional understanding.

 According to the traditional understanding, you should accept your body as impure, not pure.
 That is a completely dualistic understanding.
 That’s why you have to see always skeleton, skeleton, always skeleton.
 I don’t mean this is *wrong*; it’s pretty good.
 But it is moral understanding.